Interplay of fixed points in scalar models: Introduction

-The fixed points and the typical scaling of $\xi$ in their vicinity as in \eqn{nuis} for the 3D $O(N)$ and in \eqn{nukt} for the 2D SG models are located in the crossover region, i.e. between the ultraviolet (UV) and infrared (IR) regimes.
-It has been argued \cite{Tetradis} that there exists an IR fixed point in the 3D $O(N)$ model at a finite momentum scale, which can be uncovered by a genuine rescaling of the couplings around the singularity of the RG evolution, i.e. where the flows stop.
+The fixed points and the typical scaling of $\xi$ in their vicinity as in \eqn{nuis} for the 3d $O(N)$ and in \eqn{nukt} for the 2d SG models are located in the crossover region, i.e. between the ultraviolet (UV) and infrared (IR) regimes.
+It has been argued \cite{Tetradis} that there exists an IR fixed point in the 3d $O(N)$ model at a finite momentum scale, which can be uncovered by a genuine rescaling of the couplings around the singularity point of the RG evolution, i.e. where the flows stop.
 Recently it has been obtained that there exists a similar IR fixed point in the SG model, too \cite{Nagy_2009}.
 We note that both IR fixed points belong to the spontaneous symmetry breaking phase of the models.

-We show in this letter that this IR fixed point is accompanied by a dynamical length scale.
-It is defined by the degeneracy of the RG evolution, and can be identified with the reciprocal of the correlation length.
-This provides us a new method to determine the exponent $\nu$ beyond the crossover scaling regime in the vicinity of the IR fixed point.
-The IR fixed point can also account for the scaling of $\xi$ and gives similar results that are obtained around the crossover fixed point of the model.
-The method is also applicable when there is no crossover fixed point, e.g. in the bi-layer SG model \cite{layer}, showing a greater flexibility and a more fundamental nature of our method presented here.
+We show in this letter that this IR fixed point is accompanied by the appearing dynamical length scale.
+It is defined by the scale of the RG evolution, where the flow equations become singular, and can be identified with the reciprocal of the correlation length.
+This provides us a method to determine the exponent $\nu$ beyond the crossover scaling regime in the vicinity of the IR fixed point, which accounts for the scaling of $\xi$.
+In the case of the 3d $O(1)$ model we obtain numerically that the IR fixed point induced scaling gives the same exponent $\nu\approx 0.63$ that was obtained in the vicinity of the WF fixed point \cite{Liao,Litim_2002}.
+The 2d SG model possesses a KT-type phase transition \cite{Nagy_2009}.
+There the reparametrization of the flow equation suggested the existence of the IR fixed point for the Callan-Symanzik type IR regulator \cite{Alex1,Alex2}.
+Here we show that the IR fixed point can be recovered from a general type of regulator, furthermore the $\xi$, which is defined at the IR fixed point scales as the one defined in the vicinity of the KT fixed point and, similarly to the 3d $O(1)$ model, we get the same exponent $\nu\approx 1/2$ in both scaling regimes.

+The method is also applicable when there is no crossover fixed point, e.g. in the bi-layer SG model \cite{DeCol,Nandori_2006,Jentschura,Benfatto}, showing a greater flexibility and a more fundamental nature of the method presented here.